Barney S. Graham: Career

 By 1982, Graham was appointed chief resident at Nashville General Hospital, where he treated Tennessee's first AIDS patient.
-Following this, he was named to a chief residency at Vanderbilt University Medical Center, where he led the first human trial on the AIDS vaccine.
+Following this, he was named to a chief residency at Vanderbilt University Medical Center, where he led one of the first human trials of candidate AIDS vaccines.
 The results of the trial found that the two experimental AIDS vaccines proved to yield the best immune response in patients.
 During his time at Vanderbilt, Graham was working simultaneously on his Ph.D. in microbiology.

 Graham was elected a member of the American Society for Clinical Investigation in 1996.
 In 2000, the National Institutes of Health (NIH) recruited him to create a vaccine evaluation clinic (Vaccine Research Center), but he insisted on maintaining a research laboratory to focus on vaccines for three categories of respiratory viruses.
 During the 2015–2016 Zika virus epidemic, Graham and Ted Pierson, chief of the Laboratory of Viral Diseases, collaborated to create a vaccine intended to prevent the Zika virus.
 Moving from inception to manufacturing in just three months, they began a Phase 2 clinical trial in March 2017 to measure its effectiveness.
 In recognition of their efforts, they were finalists for the 2018 Promising Innovations Medal.
-In 2021 he received the Albany Medical Center Prize.
-In 2022 he was awarded the John J. Carty Award for the Advancement of Science of the NAS.

 By 2017, working alongside Jason McLellan, a structural biologist, they discovered that "adding two prolines to a key joint of a vaccine's spike protein could stabilize the structure's prefusion shape" (patent WO2018081318A1).
 Later, this method would be applied to the COVID-19 vaccine.
 During the COVID-19 pandemic, Graham's laboratory partnered with Moderna to develop vaccine technology.
 He was a member of the research team that designed a spike protein to combat the virus.
+He also participated in the NIH's Accelerating COVID-19 Therapeutics and Vaccines (ACTIV) initiative as a member of its TRACE Working Group.

-His research found that some virus proteins change shape after they break into a person's cells, leading to the design of a better vaccine against respiratory syncytial virus.
+Graham's research found that some virus proteins change shape after they break into a person's cells, leading to the design of a better vaccine against respiratory syncytial virus.
+In 2021 he received the Albany Medical Center Prize, and in 2022 he was awarded the John J. Carty Award for the Advancement of Science of the NAS.
+Graham was named in the 2024 Time 100 most influential people in health list and in 2025 he was inducted into the National Inventors Hall of Fame.